yodertv/Reminders/doc/README.md

 - Rest apiPath is configurable.

 ### Work in progress
+- Added failure message on welcome page when login fails.
 - Documented and fixed (Bug#29)
 - Documented and fixed (Bug#28).
 - Add user list and lookup database by user.